 Milkweed (also known as Bloodflower and/or

-A South American native, Tropical Milkweed grows 30"-36" high and produces clusters of bright yellow or yellow-orange bi-colored flowers (sorry, no choice of flower color).
+Native in Mexico and the northern half of South America, Tropical Milkweed grows 30"-36" high and produces clusters of bright yellow or yellow-orange bi-colored flowers (sorry, no choice of flower color).
 Highly utilized by Monarch butterflies for egg-laying.
 Used as a nectar source by many other butterfly species and also by hummingbirds.
 Plant in full sun and treat as an annual.
 Save the seeds this fall and start them yourself next year (this milkweed is easy to grow from seed).
 Shipped in 3" pots.
+The plants are small.
 Deer resistant.